 SPIRIT OF A CITY

-Click here to see Seattle Theatre Group's Report to the Community 2011 - 2012.
+Click here to see Seattle Theatre Group's 2013 Year In Review.

 Your contributions are absolutely critical to fulfilling Seattle Theatre Group's mission to enrich, inspire, challenge and expand our world through the arts.
 Every season, STG presents over 50 education & outreach programs and a diverse programming slate of dance, jazz, Silent Film, Off-Broadway, Broadway, comedy, concerts and family arts.
 Ticket sales, private and corporate contributions and other earned income cover only a portion of these costs.